 Controlled language: an artificial language produced by simplifying the lexis (words) and grammar of natural language.
 Controlled language was developed for use with machine translation and statistical analysis tools to process information in the areas of terminology management and multi-language communication in technical fields.
+For more on this topic, you can read my article, On Controlled Languages.

 Creative translation: also known as transcreation or re-writing.
 Transcreation is mainly used in advertising and marketing and refers to the adaptation of a message from one language to another while maintaining the same objective, style, tone and context.
 The aim is to evoke the same emotions, nuances and connotations in the target language as were present in the original (source) language.